aleckendall/ngx-timeline-vertical/README.md

 }
 ~~~

-Create a function to initalize `timelineSegments`.
+Create a function to initialize `timelineSegments`.
 Leave it blank for now:

 ~~~typescript
 ngxTimelineSegmentsInit(): void {